DwayneJ99/The-Naruto-Ninja-Wiki-App/README.md

 Welcome to the Pokemon Wiki

-In this application used HTML, CSS, and JAVASCRIPT to help me build a pokemon wiki.
+In this application I used HTML, CSS, and JAVASCRIPT to help me build a pokemon wiki.
 For this project the approach I taken was to build a simplified pokedex where the user can search any pokemon and get back the pokemon's type, name, and abilities.

 Link to Website: https://melodic-hotteok-b225dc.netlify.app